mertsemekis/My_portfolio/Project 1 Answer questions on the dataset with Python/Readme.md

  </h1>

  <p>
-  I used Python to explore my dataset acoording  with the questions at the Project_Questions.pdf file
+  I used Python to explore my dataset acoording  to the questions at the Project_Questions.pdf file
  </p>